kyma-project/kyma/docs/04-operation-guides/security/all-02-authentication-in-kyma.md

 ### ID Tokens

  ID Tokens are JSON Web Tokens (JWTs) signed by an OIDC-compliant identity provider and returned as part of the OAuth2 response that attest to the end user's identity.
- An example decoded JWT looks as follows:
+ An example of the decoded JWT looks as follows:

 ```json
 {